sanghvirachna/secretsharingapp/README.md

 This is a React-based application that allows users to share secrets anonymously, creating a friendly environment for all.
 The application uses Firebase for data storage and Auth0 for authentication.

+## 🌐 Live Demo

+You can access the live demo of the application at [https://secret-share-app-6785e.web.app/](https://secret-share-app-6785e.web.app/).

 ## 🛠️ Tech Stack

 - React.js: A JavaScript library for building user interfaces.
 Used libraries like Material UI to ease basic UI work.